SFU-CMPT-201/lecture-notes/01-tour.md

 * x86 and ARM: two different ISAs (Instruction Set Architectures) that define and use two different sets of instructions.
-* CISC vs. RISC debate
-    * CISC (Complex Instruction Set Computer): CISC ISAs were mainly designed for (assembly) programmers and provided many convenient instructions to reduce the effort of (manually) writing (assembly) code.
-    * RISC (Reduced Instruction Set Computer): RISC ISAs were mainly designed for compilers and provided a simplified set of instructions that a CPU can run efficiently.
-    * Modern CPUs often combine CISC and RISC features.
 * 32-bit vs. 64-bit architectures
+    * There are many aspects to this, but we only discuss what's relevant to 201.
-    * This is basically determined by the register size but it has cascading effects.
+    * The most relevant aspect for 201 is that this determines the register size.
+However, it has cascading effects.
     * With 32-bit, larger-size variable computations (e.g., 64-bit integer additions) need to be
       broken down to multiple operations.
 With 64-bit, those can be done with a single operation.
     * Register size ---> affects the pointer variable size (32-bit uses 32-bit pointers & 64-bit
       uses 64-bit pointers).
     * Pointer size ---> affects the memory address space size (32-bit space vs. 64-bit space).
     * Pointer size ---> also affects the memory access channel (bus) size.
-        * A 64-bit address requires 64 bits to be transferred from the CPU to memory, while a 32-bit address requires 32 bits to be transferred.
-I.e., A 64-bit architecture requires more wires to transfer memory addresses.
+        * A 64-bit address needs 64 bits to be transferred from the CPU to memory, while a 32-bit address needs 32 bits to be transferred.
+A 64-bit architecture typically has more wires (a wider bus) to transfer memory addresses.

 ## The Kernel Layer